ibm-cloud-docs/containers/vpc_network_policy.md

 |[VPC access control lists (ACLs)](#acls)|VPC subnet|The default ACL for the VPC, `allow-all-network-acl-<VPC_ID>`, allows all traffic to and from your subnets.|Control inbound and outbound traffic to and from the cluster subnet that you attach the ACL to.
 Rules allow or deny traffic to or from an IP range with specified protocols and ports.|Cannot be used to control traffic between the clusters that share the same VPC subnets.
 Instead, you can [create Calico policies](/docs/containers?topic=containers-network_policies#isolate_workers) to isolate your clusters on the private network.|
 |[Kubernetes network policies](#kubernetes_policies)|Worker node host endpoint|None|Control traffic within the cluster at the pod level by using pod and namespace labels.
 Protect pods from internal network traffic, such as isolating app microservices from each other within a namespace or across namespaces.|None|
 {: caption="Network security options for VPC clusters"}

+VPC Load Balancer also supports security groups.
+For more information, see [Integrating an IBM Cloud Application Load Balancer for VPC with security groups](/docs/vpc?topic=vpc-alb-integration-with-security-groups).
+{: note}

 ### Do I use ACLs or security groups?
 {: #acl-sg-compare}